The Boss Baby: Family Business: Plot

 Tim Templeton is now an adult and lives with his wife Carol and their two daughters, 7-year-old Tabitha and infant Tina.
 Tim's younger brother Ted is a successful CEO and is always absent.
-One night, Tim discovers that Tina is from Baby Corp, just as Ted once was, and that she has been assigned for a "special mission" that requires Ted's presence.
-Tim refuses to call Ted, saying that he will never come.
-However, Tina leaves a fake voicemail for Ted, luring him to the Templetons' house.
+One night, Tim discovers that Tina comes from Baby Corp, just as how Ted did, and that she has been assigned for a "special mission" that requires Ted's presence.
+Tim refuses to call Ted, saying that he will never come, until Tina leaves a fake voicemail for Ted, luring him to the Templetons' house.

 The next morning, Ted arrives and Tim explains to him that Tina is a Baby Corp dispatch.
-Tina introduces the brothers to a new formula that will allow them to turn back into children for 48 hours in order to infiltrate Tabitha's school and figure out what Dr. Erwin Armstrong, founder and principal of the Acorn Center for Advanced Childhood is planning behind parents' backs.
+Tina introduces the brothers to a new formula that will allow them to turn back into children for 48 hours in order to infiltrate Tabitha's school and figure out what Dr. Erwin Armstrong, founder and principal of the Acorn Center for Advanced Childhood, is planning behind parents' backs.

-At the school, Tim, now as his 7-year-old self, follows Tabitha to her class while baby Ted is placed with other babies.
-Ted rallies the babies to help him get out of the playroom so that he can go to Armstrong's office to investigate.
-Tim tries to get sent to the principal's office by disrupting class, but is instead put in "The Box" for timeout.
-Ted discovers that Armstrong is actually a baby himself, having run away from home after realizing that he was smarter than his parents and now makes money by creating popular phone apps.
-His ultimate plan is to get rid of every parent on B-Day, so that they cannot tell their children what to do anymore.
+At the school, Tim, now as his seven-year-old self, follows Tabitha to her class while baby Ted is placed with other babies.
+Ted rallies the babies to help him leave the playroom so that he can go to Armstrong's office to investigate.
+Tim tries to be sent to the principal's office by disrupting class, but is instead put in "The Box" for timeout.
+Ted discovers that Armstrong is actually a baby himself with his robot suit, having run away from home after realizing that he was smarter than his parents and now makes money by creating popular phone apps.
+His ultimate plan is to eliminate every parent on B-Day, so that they cannot tell their children what to do anymore.